 A deep fear of gaining weight even though weight is normal

 Self-esteem heavily influenced by weight and body image

-Get Specialized Help from Monica Frick, Registered Provisional Psychologist, EMDR Trained.
+Get Specialized Help from Monica Arnold, Registered Provisional Psychologist, EMDR Trained.

 What is Binge Eating Disorder?